Garmelon/PFERD/CONFIG.md

 ### The `pass` authenticator

-This authenticator queries the [`pass` password manager][3] for a username and password.
-It tries to be mostly compatible with [browserpass][4] and [passff][5], so see those links for an overview of the format.
+This authenticator queries the [`pass` password manager][pass] for a username and password.
+It tries to be mostly compatible with [browserpass][browserpass] and [passff][passff], so see those links for an overview of the format.
 If PFERD fails to load your password, you can use the `--explain` flag to see why.

 - `passname`: The name of the password to use (Required)
 - `username_prefixes`: A comma-separated list of username line prefixes